rzeldent/esp32cam-rtsp/README.md

 The software disables the brown out protection so there is some margin in the voltage.
 Some people suggest to add a capacitor over the 5V input to stabilize the voltage.

+An unstable power supply is also the most common cause of **horizontal color stripes/bands (blue, yellow or orange)** in the camera image.
+The OV2640 sensor is sensitive to supply noise and voltage sag, which shows up as intermittent colored bands, often near the top or bottom of the frame.
+If you see these stripes:

+- power the board from a stable **5V/2A** supply on the **5V** pin (not the 3.3V pin),
+- use short, thick wires,
+- add a **100–470 µF** electrolytic capacitor across 5V and GND right at the board,
+- avoid thin or long USB cables.

 ### PSRAM / Buffers / JPEG quality

 Some esp32cam modules have additional ram on the board.
 This allows to use this ram as frame buffer.